-As the world reopens and Experiences resume after COVID-19 quarantines, it’s important for us all to act responsibly to protect each other’s health and safety.
-With that in mind, we’ve put together the following guidelines for hosts and guests based on publicly available guidance from the World Health Organization and the US Centers for Disease Control.
+As the world reopens and Experiences resume after COVID-19 closures, it’s important for us all to act responsibly to protect each other’s health and safety.
+With that in mind, we’ve created a set of COVID-19 health and safety guidelines for Hosts of Airbnb Experiences, based on guidance from experts such as the World Health Organization and the U.S. Centers for Disease Control and Prevention.

-- Physical contact: Change your experience to avoid physical contact among guests and between host and guests.
+- Physical contact: Change your activity to avoid physical contact among guests and between Host and guests.

-- Consider limiting the areas a guest can enter in your home to only the necessary spaces.
+- For indoor experiences, consider limiting the areas a guest can enter your home to only the necessary spaces.
 This is to avoid unnecessary exposure for you and your guests and decrease the amount of space you need to clean and sanitize afterwards.

 - Consider moving your experience to an outdoor space.
 Experiences indoors are higher risk because there is a higher risk of transmission.

 - Change your meeting location and the venues you visit in order to avoid crowds.
 Think about transit options and how to avoid peak times or traveling in close contact with your guests.

 - If you plan to visit public spaces (e.g. monuments, parks, city center, etc.), be sure to check local advisories and public health recommendations both when you receive bookings and before you host to ensure that you’re compliant.
 Additionally, we recommend keeping guests moving rather than being sedentary as the latter increases the risk for transmission.